Regulations for the Degree of PhD by Publication - 2023/24

 7.7 In all cases the recommendations of the Head of School shall be laid before the Head of the Postgraduate Research Service or their nominee, who shall ensure that appropriate action is taken on behalf of the Senate.

 8.1 The candidate shall submit an electronic copy of the final version of all material required to be assessed under these regulations, in accordance with rules approved by the Senate.

-8.2 If the candidate is approved for the award of the degree, the Head of Postgraduate Research Service (or nominee) shall deposit a copy of the submitted material in the University Library where it can be available for consultation.
+8.2 If the candidate is approved for the award of the degree, the Associate Director (Postgraduate Research) (or nominee) shall deposit a copy of the submitted material in the University Library where it can be available for consultation.
 The Head of the School, at the request of the candidate, may determine that all or part of the submitted material shall, for a period of up to three years specified by the Head of School, be available only to those who have the candidate's written permission to consult it.

 9 Modifications for Category A Candidates, Including Staff Candidates